zmaril/dance-compendium/pages/fundamentals/notes/language.md

 # Language for Talking About Partner Dancing

 This page contains a small amount of language I've been thinking through for talking and writing about partner dancing.
-It's a work in progress.
+It's a work in progress and I plan on rearranging the order of things to be clearer.

+### Introduction

 For a while now, I've tried to write down notes after classes about what I learned and I never felt like I had the vocabulary or notation to really fully